 Five essential tips exist to unlock the PCIe slot Clip and remove the GPU.

 - Remove the Cable and the Retainer Screw

 1. Power Down Your System

-Furthermore, you will need to disconnect it from any external power supplies.
+Also, you’ll need to disconnect it from any external power supplies.
 This is done to prevent injuries to yourself or short circuits that can damage PC components.

-If you can, wear an electrostatic wrist band or earth yourself by touching a metallic surface like the case if applicable.
+If you can, wear an electrostatic wristband or earth yourself by touching a metallic surface like the case if applicable.

 2. Remove the Case Access Panels

 Most computer cases come with an easy access panel that lets you work on the setups internals without necessarily needing to do much disassembly.

 You will need to identify the access panel on your computer, find out whether it uses screws or any other catch system, and undo it.